African Grey Parrot Facts – African Grey Parrots As Pets

 In 1977 Dr Irene Pepperberg bought him from a pet store.
 She wanted to prove to the world that parrots were more than just mimics.

 She worked with him for thirty years, and Alex showed amazing cognitive skills.
-He was able to name more than 100 objects, actions and colours.
+He was able to name more than 100 objects, actions, and colors.

 Sadly Alex passed away in 2007.